datapractice/machinelearners/log.md

 - had conniptions over versions, but checking branch history and merges, it seems ok
 - using bookdown to build gh-pages html version of the book, following instructions in ~/archive/hui_20106_bookdown.pdf
 - quite tricky to set up -- updated R packages, updated Pandoc, trying now to run render_book
+- spent most of the afternoon on this -- found configuration difficult to do.
+Went best after total rename of files; managed to get the references in;
+- turning into an epic slog - 9pm at night still working on getting the images in.
+Have managed to get the chapters showing ok, altho the numbers are wrong. still no glossary, index, reference list.

+## Sun Dec 11 15:16:08 GMT 2016

+- experimenting with bookdown to get images showing.
+Working ok on test files.
+But will need to go through an convert everything to the format \@ref(fig:x).